My daughter taught me courage in a high school gym.

 Let me explain first, she is a gymnast.
 Right there, most of you are now saying, “Duh, she did something courageous.
 She does things on a daily basis I have no intention of ever doing.”
 Which is true.
 The only sane adult I’ve ever seen attempt those kinds of moves was my Uncle Jim.
 But it was the 4th of July, and he was very drunk, and it was NOT a good idea.

 Sophomore year, as the defending champion at her high school conference meet, my daughter jumped on the uneven parallel bars to do a routine that should have been fairly, well, routine.
 But it wasn’t.
 It ended in a fall and a concussion that left her disoriented, weepy, and in pain for weeks.
+Maybe that is why it is important to have good quality gym equipment for schools (along with proper training to do such courageous stunts, of course).

 That fall haunted her for a year.
 She relived the feeling every time she even thought about performing that dismount.
 She hadn’t been able to mentally get past the fear of trying it again.